-PRSA Oregon Awards
+PRSA Oregon Spotlights & Awards of Distinction

 There are dozens of awards programs for public relations and integrated communications, both locally and internationally.
 We all know the ones that are for show.
 The Spotlight Awards, along with our cousins, PRSA’s Silver and Bronze Anvils, are focused on the same criteria used to determine a candidate’s readiness to go through the Accreditation program: research, planning, implementation and evaluation.
 Entering in our awards program is a great way to benchmark your organization’s communications programs against best practice methodologies around the country.
 Our judges provide written feedback, in addition to scores, and you can use this insight to enhance your strengths and address your opportunities for improvement.